athos/lein-with-env-vars/README.md

 [Environ](https://github.com/weavejester/environ) (or lein-environ) is another tool for managing environment settings.

-Though it supports environment variables as one of its setting sources, Environ does **not** actually set environment variables when staring a task process.
-So, for example, you want to use a library that requires a certain environment variable to be set, it won't work suitably.
+Though it supports environment variables as one of its setting sources, Environ does **NOT** actually set environment variables when starting a task process.
+So, for example, if you want to use a library that requires a certain environment variable to be set, it wouldn't work suitably.

 ## License